Craig Mercer – Chairman

 Scott’s two daughters have attended The Lakes College since 2006 and his wife is a member of the teaching staff.
 In his spare time he has been actively involved in the life of the college including the roles of Parents & Friends’ Association Vice President – Fundraising (2006 – 2008), Event Director of The Lakes College Fun Run (2007 – present) and TLCCA Trivia Quizmaster (2006 – present).
 Scott was appointed to the Board of The Lakes College in November 2008.

 Lynne has been the Executive Officer of Associated Christian Schools since 2010.
 Prior to taking up this role she was Executive Officer of the Queensland branch of Christian Schools Australia.
 Lynne was Principal of Genesis Christian College for eleven years, has taught in state and private schools as well as Christian independent schools in Queensland and interstate.
-Lynne is a member of the Christian Heritage College Council and is a member of three Christian school boards, including Board Chair of Gulf Christian College, an indigenous school located in Normanton.
+Lynne is a member of three Christian school boards, including Board Chair of Gulf Christian College, an indigenous school located in Normanton.
 She has lectured in university summer schools and coordinated a pilot program in schools in conjunction with IBM and the University of Sydney.
-Lynne has a Masters of Educational Administration, Masters of Education and is a member of the Australian College of Educators, Australian College of Educational Leaders, CEFPI and the Australian Institute of Company Directors.
+Lynne has a Doctorate of Education, Masters of Educational Administration, Masters of Education, Graduate Diploma in Educational Administration, and is a member of the Australian College of Educators, Australian College of Educational Leaders, CEFPI and the Australian Institute of Company Directors.

 Contact: To contact the Board, please email: firstname.lastname@example.org.